 How are A Levels for Adults Different to School or College A Levels?

 The biggest and most significant difference is the freedom of studying, unlike in school or college, when you study, you are free to learn your course syllabus as and when you want to.
 There is no teacher or tutor chasing you to do your work, the onus is on you to keep to your deadlines and ensure you have handed in your assessments at the right points.
 So, if you wanted, you could work through the entire course and syllabus without doing any assessments and just focus on sitting the examinations.
 Although, we wouldn’t advise that!

-With A-Levels for adults, you also have the option of choosing the awarding body you sit your A-Levels with.
-So instead of being told you’re studying Biology with AQA, you can choose between AQA or CIE.
+With A Levels for adults, you also have the option of choosing the awarding body you sit your A Levels with.
+So instead of being told you’re studying Biology with AQA, you can choose between AQA or Cambridge International.
 Why does that matter?
 Well each awarding body has a slightly different focus within each syllabus, so where some are more focused on practicals or coursework, other courses may focus more on the examination side of things.

 Is there help when I need it during my Studies?